murilloed/amazon-q-industry-case-study/pipeline-iac/README.md

 <img width="945" height="506" alt="image" src="https://github.com/user-attachments/assets/5f036f98-3285-442c-b1a1-3dbad57dc15c" />

-Figure X presents the initial upload interface of the automated documentation reconstruction pipeline.
-Through this interface, users can submit real Java projects in ZIP format, initiating the execution lifecycle of the pipeline.
+The figure above illustrates the initial upload interface of the automated documentation reconstruction pipeline.
+Through this interface, users can submit real Java projects in ZIP format, thereby initiating the execution lifecycle of the pipeline.

 The upload process collects:
 - project name;